LordofBone/MLFrame/README.md

 The top button will refresh and generate a new image - as long as a generation is not currently in progress.

-The second button down currently has no function.
+The second button will select a random image from previously generated images and display it.

 The third button down will de-activate the timer so the current image will stay.